jpjpjp/lunchmoney-python-utils/README.md

 ## process_duplicates.py

 When I first started using Lunch Money, I imported about 10 years worth of transactions from Mint.
 Then I told Lunch Money about my active bank accounts and had it fetch transactions.
-Unforutnatly, I didn't tell Lunch Money to ignore transactions older than the ones I imported.
-This led to a lot of duplciates (and actually a few new transactions that Mint somehow never picked up).
+Unfortunately, I didn't tell Lunch Money to ignore transactions older than the ones I imported.
+This led to a lot of duplicates (and actually a few new transactions that Mint somehow never picked up).
 This script is useful for identifying those duplicates so that they can all be easily deleted in one bulk transactions.

 Even after doing this initial setup, I still occasionally find duplicate lunchmoney transactions, I'm not sure why.
 This may be because of the way I originally imported my Mint transaction data, or an ongoing issue with Plaid, but it has happened enough that I thought it would be handy to write a small script to identify potential duplicates for inspection and then, based on the results of that inspection tag them as non-duplicates or mark them for deletion.